grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

   a [selector](https://grafana.com/docs/agent/latest/flow/reference/components/prometheus.operator.servicemonitors/#selector-block)
   block to provide a more refined selection of objects.

-The same options are present for `metrics.podmonitors` and `metrics.probes`
+The same options are present for `metrics.podmonitors` and `metrics.probes`.

 ### Controlling scraping